 Want to get ahead of these attacks and identify vulnerabilities in your systems?

-If you peruse the headlines of cyberattacks in 2021, you will find that many attacks on schools were carried out by students.
-Students often have access to the networks, so the first step of the attack — gaining access — is easy.
+If you peruse the headlines of cyberattacks in 2021, you will find that many attacks on schools were carried out by students and many are carried out by remote attackers.
+Students often have access to the networks.
+Remote attackers often start with phishing a user on the network.
+In either scenario the first step of the attack — gaining access — is easy.